kacf/mender/Documentation/update-modules-v3-file-api.md

 * `No` - Signals that the update module does not support rollback.
 This is the same as responding with nothing, and hence the default
-* `Yes` **[Unimplemented]** - Signals that the update module supports rollback and it should be handled by calling `ArtifactRollback` and `ArtifackRollbackReboot` states
+* `Yes` **[Unimplemented]** - Signals that the update module supports rollback and it should be handled by calling `ArtifactRollback` and possibly `ArtifackRollbackReboot` states (if the update module requested reboot in the `NeedsArtifactReboot` query)
 * `AutomaticDualRootfs` **[Unimplemented]** - Will use the built-in dual rootfs capability of Mender to provide a backup of the currently running system, hence providing a system that can be rolled back to.
 The module will not be